-FLAMMABLE may be used in place of a COMBUSTIBLE on a cargo tank or portable tank.
-Class 9 Placard is not required for domestic transportation.
+^{}FLAMMABLE may be used in place of COMBUSTIBLE on a cargo tank or portable tank.

 Placards used to identify the primary or subsidiary hazard class of a material must have the hazard class or division number displayed in the lower corner of the placard.
 Permanently affixed subsidiary hazard placards without the hazard class number may be used as long as they stay within color specifications.

 Placards may be displayed for hazardous materials even if not required so long as the placard identifies the hazard of the material being transported.